Flood death toll rises to 21 in Indonesian capital

-The deadliest floods in years displaced more than 30,000 people and caused chaos across parts of Southeast Asia’s biggest city with train lines blocked and power outages in some areas.
+The flood, one of the deadliest in years, displaced more than 30,000 people and caused chaos across parts of Southeast Asia’s biggest city with train lines blocked and power outages in some areas.

 Social affairs ministry spokesman Joko Hariyanto said in a message to Reuters that the death toll had now reached 21.